-Note: An undergraduate exam board will reinstate the module mark for a previous attempt at a failed module if it is higher than the mark for the most recent attempt.
-This will not apply where students are repeating an entire year for uncapped marks.
-In such cases the marks achieved at the end of the repeat year will stand.
+Note: An undergraduate Board of Examiners will reinstate the module mark for a previous attempt at a failed module if it is higher than the mark for the most recent attempt.
+This will not apply where students are repeating an entire Year for uncapped marks.
+In such cases the marks achieved at the end of the repeat Year will stand.